-SUMMARY HIGHLIGHTS:
+SUMMARY HIGHLIGHTS

-- This is an information report that provides background for the statutory public meeting and seeks comments from the public and Council.
-The proposal may then be amended to address comments before a planning evaluation report is presented to Council. - The application proposes to develop 16 block townhouse development with a total of 118 dwelling units with private driveways and access to Willis Avenue and Newton Crescent. - The application for zoning by-law amendment seeks to amend the zoning by-law for the subject lands from "Open Space (OS) zone" to a site specific "High Density (R3-#) zone".
-The site-specific zone provisions would recognize the proposed increased density, increased lot coverage, reduced landscape open space, garage/driveway width increase, reduced front-yard setback and reduced rear setback.
+- The application proposes to develop 16 block townhouse development with a total of 120 dwelling units with private driveways and access to Willis Avenue and Newton Crescent. - The application for zoning by-law amendment seeks to amend the zoning by-law for the subject lands from "Open Space (OS) zone" to a site specific "High Density (R3-25-H-1-H-5) zone".
+The site-specific zone provisions would recognize the proposed increased density, increased lot coverage, reduced landscape open space, garage/driveway width increase, reduced front-yard setback and reduced rear setback. - The statutory public meeting was held on November 4, 2024.
+The comments were limited to those on Council and related to long dead-end private roads, variety of housing types, density does not provide outdoor amenity area, and the distribution of visitor parking spaces.